 Above Lao Dong Dai is Thong Thien Dai.
-Its face side has God Eye symbol.
+Its face side has a God Eye symbol.
 Thong Thien Dai is the place where dignitaries contact with Gods by “Co but” way.

 On the top of Thong Thien Dai, There is the statue of Di Lac sitting on a tiger.
-(Caodaist say that Di Lac is a Buddha descending on earth in the future.
+(Caodaist says that Di Lac is a Buddha descending on earth in the future.
 The tiger is the name of the year when Caodaism was opened.